cgbrogan/amzn-books/README.md

 # amzn-books
-A way to find Amazon books that are highly reviewed with lots of reviewers
+A way to find Amazon books that are highly rated with lots of reviewers